kosi-libs/Kodein/README2.md

 }
 ```

-To retrieve the objects thusly binded, you need to inject a factory which takes the activity as parameter:
+To retrieve the objects thusly bound, you need to inject a factory which takes the activity as parameter:

 ```kotlin
 val logger = kodein.factory<Activity, Logger>().invoke(getActivity())